 Typically, a single SMS text message (without special characters) contains 160 characters, but modern systems mean that longer communications are merged seamlessly across multiple texts.
 For example, when creating a campaign in Animana, there’s a counter showing character and message usage which you can use to help plan costs.

 Tip: Referring to more information on your website is a great way to provide extra value, without costing you in characters.
-If you choose to do this, keep your web addresses short with a free link shortener such as Bitly, which saves valuable characters, and give the recipient a better experience.

 Example of the SMS text functionality in IDEXX Animana